haomo-ai/MotionSeg3D/README.md

 ### Training on SemanticKITTI-MOS
 <!-- Our program is a two-stage training process,  -->
 The training is seperated into two phases, and switching between phases is currently manually controlled.
+`--data_config` determines whether to use new label data KITTI-Road-MOS, such as `-dc config/labels/semantic-kitti-mos.yaml` or `-dc config/labels/semantic-kitti-mos.raw.yaml`

 - Phase 1 (multi-gpu): Only the range image is used for input and supervision.
 The training log and checkpoint will be stored in `./log/ours_motionseg3d/logs/TIMESTAMP/`.